d-khan/java/project/project.md

 ## What to submit?

-1. What were your challenges in performing the lab (from design to the implementation phases)? **(2 marks)**.
+1. What were your challenges in performing the lab (from design to the implementation phases)?
+2. Submit all the codes and provide meaningful filenames.
-2. Create a video that explains the working of the code.
+3. Create a video that explains the working of the code.
 Furthermore, the video should show your face on one side of the screen (preferably the top or bottom right of the screen).
-Also, submit the code in the .java extension. **(8 marks)**
+Also, submit the code in the .java extension.

 ## How to submit it?